ReactBlr/animated-examples/README.md

-# animated-examples
+# Animated Examples

-All about using the React Native's Animated Library
+## All about using React Native's Animated Library

+## Agenda

+1. Examples of Animated Methods

+2. Building a Twitter-like scroll based animation

+3. Animated Performance